-I cite quotes below by two outstanding women religious which stand in stark contrast with the ongoing current crisis erupting from decades of sexual abuse by Harvey Weinstein followed by continuing revelations about Kevin Spacey, Roger Ailes, Bill O’Reilly, ETC., and preempted by the conversation between Billy Bush and then campaigner, now President Donald Trump. […]
+Embed from Getty Images I cite quotes below by two outstanding women religious which stand in stark contrast with the ongoing current crisis erupting from decades of sexual abuse by Harvey Weinstein followed by continuing revelations about Kevin Spacey, Roger Ailes, Bill O’Reilly, ETC., and preempted by the conversation between Billy Bush and then campaigner, […]

-Numerous articles have been and are being written related to U.S./North Korean relations and their negative dynamics.
+Embed from Getty Images Numerous articles have been and are being written related to U.S./North Korean relations and their negative dynamics.
 See a sampling of articles below.
 It seems incongruous that in 2017 our world is yet again on the precipice of a potential nuclear exchange!
-Yet with the above two men – President Donald Trump and Chief of […]
+Yet with the above two men – President Donald […]

-I begin with two responses about the violence in Charlottesville, Va.
+Embed from Getty Images I begin with two responses about the violence in Charlottesville, Va.
 I believe these two men are basically expressing very similar ideas; at the same time, both their voices are definitive and clear!
 What happened has no place in our country.
-We, as a nation, are bigger and better than the extreme manifestations of hate […]
+We, as a nation, are bigger and better than the […]

-Most of us, whether in opposition to or supportive of Trump, have long ago reached the “end of our rope” when it comes to coverage of Trump world!
+Embed from Getty Images Most of us, whether in opposition to or supportive of Trump, have long ago reached the “end of our rope” when it comes to coverage of Trump world!
 I recently read an article in THE NATION magazine by **Andrew Bacevich (May 8, 2017).
-In it, he offered a critique of the news media’s coverage of […]
+In it, he offered a critique of the […]

 This month’s blog will be my presentation on the Wealth Gap.